Vikas9kumargupta/ToDo-Management/README.md

 Tech Stack :

+SpringBoot

+Java

+POSTMAN

-Tech Stack used -> SpringBoot, Java, POSTMAN Dependencies added -> Spring Web, Lombok, MySQL Driver, Spring Data JPA, Spring Security, ModelMapper
+DEPENDENCIES ADDED -> Spring Web, Lombok, MySQL Driver, Spring Data JPA, Spring Security, ModelMapper

 Getting Started :

 Clone the Repository: Download the project from [GitHub repository link].

 Set Up Dependencies: Ensure that all required dependencies are added to your project's build configuration.

 Configure Database: Create a MySQL database and configure the connection details in the application's properties file.

 Run the Application: Start the application using your preferred IDE or build tool.

 Access the API: Use Postman or a similar tool to interact with the application's RESTful APIs.